capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/general-requirements.md

 # General Requirements

 This will be a web base application.
-This is the best approach as it provide students with a platform where they can proogram which will only be best avilable if it is a web based application.
+This is the best approach as it provide students with a platform where they can proogram which will only be best available if it is a web based application.

 Check the Features & Requirements for a detailed description of what the project unfolds.